THautamaki/GHSCM_results/Readme.md

 follows:

 - Data
-  - This directory is not stored in GitHub as the simulated datasets can be generated anytime, and real-world datasets are available publicly on the internet.
+  - This directory is not stored in GitHub as simulated datasets can be generated anytime, and real-world datasets are available publicly on the Internet.
 The R code creates this when simulated datasets are generated.
-Please store the real-world datasets in the directories named “CEU_dataset” and “DLBC_dataset”.
+Please store the real-world datasets in the directories named `CEU_dataset` and `DLBC_dataset`.
 - Figures
   - Contains all figures generated for the main article and supplementary material in own directories.